 •experiential learning, reflection

-Listed here are ways of enhancing and strengthening teacher preparation via courses offered at Mars Hill College in Second Languages:
+Listed here are ways of enhancing and strengthening teacher preparation via courses offered at Mars Hill University in Second Languages:

 a.
 Posing questions of human existence and connecting life and work are necessary in the development of second language teachers.
 It is important to enhance the necessary and practical nature of ANY second language in the current century.
 Learning a second language strengthens one´s own language and expands one´s perception of "culture."